 Charles Holloway became the Program Coordinator/Deputy Director of Freestate ChalleNGe Academy in July/2014.
-Mr. Holloway recently implemented vocational trades training.
-He is responsible for the smooth operation of the program and oversees various departments.
-Mr. Holloway also works directly with Cadets to insure their needs are met.
-If they are having issues that their counselor is unable to resolve, he would be the “go to guy”.
-This is such a great role for Mr. Holloway because he is genuinely passionate about working with at risk youth.
-In addition to his current position with Freestate, he has coached at risk youth in little league baseball as well as mentor juveniles in an addiction unit.
-Mr. Holloway has also formed a nonprofit organization that focuses on total rehab for ex-offenders (Project M.E.N.D – Moving Ex-offenders in New Directions.)
+During his time in this position he was able to implement vocational trades training.
+He was responsible for the smooth operation of the program and oversaw various departments.
+Mr. Holloway also worked directly with Cadets to insure their needs were met.
+In addition to his position with Freestate, he coached at risk youth little league baseball as well as mentored juveniles in an addiction unit.
+Mr. Holloway also formed a nonprofit organization that focuses on total rehab for ex-offenders (Project M.E.N.D – Moving Ex-offenders in New Directions.)
 His mission is to help at risk youth succeed.
-Perhaps because Mr. Holloway was raised in a single parent home by a strong woman that taught her sons right from wrong and how to be confident leaders.
-Mr. Holloway made mistakes along the way during his youth but when he lost his mother at the tender age of 16, it was his wake-up call.
-He wanted to make his mother proud and show her that he was listening when she gave him loving but stern direction, encouragement, support and discipline.

 June/2010 Mr. Holloway worked as Assistant Director of Education at The Youth in Transition School.

 Mr. Holloway attended Coppin State College where he studied Secondary education with a focus on history and graduated in 2007 with a BS degree.
 In 2007 Mr. Holloway worked with at risk youth at the Good Shepherd Center where he taught Social Studies.
 In 2009 he was promoted to Administration.